Endometriosis is a condition where tissue similar to the endometrium (that lines the inside of the uterus) also grows outside the uterus.

 Laparoscopy is usually preferred to an open operation through a larger incision (laparotomy) because:

-A diagnostic laparoscopy is undertaken solely for the purpose of diagnosis with no surgical treatment.
+A diagnostic procedure is undertaken solely for the purpose of diagnosis with no surgical treatment.
 A small piece of tissue of any suspected endometriosis patch can be removed (biopsied) for examination by a pathologist.
 This can confirm the diagnosis of endometriosis.

-Operative laparoscopy is undertaken to surgically treat patches.
+Operative surgery is undertaken to surgically treat patches.
 It is often done at the same time as diagnostic laparoscopy, or soon after diagnosis, or as a stage-two procedure.
 Sometimes it can only be performed after an initial diagnostic laparoscopy to assess the severity of the condition.
 Before surgery, you may need a “bowel preparation” to empty the bowel.

 The surgeon will try to remove as much endometriosis as possible.
 A variety of techniques may be used (depending on the surgeon’s preference), including: